 To ensure the sample is representative of each water system and not just of the water downstream of a fitting or valve, samples should be taken from separate outlets to obtain a true hot or cold water temperature and sample rather than from mixer taps, or thermostatic mixing valves (TMV).
 Samples should be clearly labelled with their source location and whether they were collected pre-flushing or post-flushing.

 It is important to remember that, as part of an integrated performance review/audit a sampling regime for your water services demonstrates a pro-active approach to the management of Legionella risk.

 Legionnaires' disease The control of legionella bacteria in water systems, Approved Code of Practice and guidance on regulations (L8) 2013 sets the current requirements for Legionella management including risk assessment.

 We offer Legionella risk assessments, accredited through UKAS, together with award-winning management systems, written schemes, training and support.
-With our own in-house laboratory, our sampling and testing is also UKAS accredited, providing you with complete peace of mind.
+Our own in-house laboratory, our sampling and testing are also UKAS accredited, providing you with complete peace of mind.